dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 Reddit has scale coming out of it's ears, so needs very sophisticated, pervasive and rapid automated spam control algorithms - combined with extensive human flagging and moderation - just to survive.

-These mechanisms come down on bots particularly hard, to prevent the place being overrun by implacable machines, who can type and post at the speed of light.
+These mechanisms come down on bots particularly hard, to prevent the place being overrun by implacable text slinging machines, who can type & post at the speed of light.

 This is a `really nice /r/InternetAmA thread discussing the retirement of TicTacToeBot <http://www.reddit.com/r/InternetAMA/comments/1gescq/i_am_tictactoebot_i_derail_threads_and_i_am/>`_, which did exactly what you'd expect: